 At $35/user/month for the Tableau platform, it could be argued that cost is a weakness, at least for smaller businesses.
 The Tableau server has a 10 user minimum, so it won’t be suitable for the smallest of companies.
 The complexity of the BI suite is regularly referenced as well, with some users being put off by the need to pick up certain skills.

-As for Pentaho, some users talk of minor bugs and glitches.
-Despite the system being impressively fast for the most part, these hiccups slow things down.
+As for Pentaho, some users talk about minor bugs and glitches.
+Despite the system being impressively fast, for the most part, these hiccups slow things down.
 Also, the metadata layer is a bit clunky.
 It can be tricky to master if you haven’t got previous experience.
 Finally, the product lacks perpetual licensing, so a fee must be paid once per year if you want to use it.

 The Best and Worst of Tableau and Pentaho

 So let’s run back through the pros and cons of Tableau.
-On the plus side, the business intelligence system is easy to customize, and fits a whole variety of businesses.
+On the plus side, the business intelligence system is easy to customize and fits a whole variety of businesses.
 It offers specialist functions, but it doesn’t overspecialize and alienate any particular industries or company types.
 The biggest weaknesses are that it carries relatively high fees and might not be a good fit for smaller enterprises.

 Pentaho is one of few tools to offer direct reporting functions for NoSQL.
 It also provides excellent analytical processing and an impressive level of data integration.
 The volume of possible data sources is pretty substantial, too.
 One aspect that might be off-putting is the fact that this BI solution isn’t a singular purchase.
 Users must pay a fee each year to continue using the product.